 Micah F. Morton

-Originally from Philadelphia, Professor Morton is a cultural anthropologist whose work focuses on borders and transnationalism, state-minority relations, social movements, religious and spiritual ecologies, religion and politics, ethnicity and nationalism and the global Indigenous Peoples' movement.
+Originally from Philadelphia, I am a cultural anthropologist with expertise in political anthropology, ecological anthropology and religious studies.
+My work specifically focuses on borders and transnationalism, state-minority relations, social movements, religious and spiritual ecologies, religion and politics, ethnicity and nationalism, and the global Indigenous Peoples' movement.

-At NIU, Morton holds joint appointments in the Department of Anthropology and the Center for Southeast Asian Studies and serves as a faculty associate in research at Cornell University's Southeast Asia Program.
+At NIU, I hold a joint appointment in the Department of Anthropology and the Center for Southeast Asian Studies.

 - “Stoking the flames of ethnic politics?: Translating Indigeneity into post/neo-colonial Myanmar/Burma,” Sojourn: Journal of Social Issues in Southeast Asia.

 - Morton, Micah F. 2023.
 “The Buffalo Skin Written Word: The cultural politics of orality and the written word in mainland Southeast Asia,” South East Asia Research 31(1):1-18.